 DMP assigns the name of the DMP meta-device (disk access name) from the multiple paths to the disk.
-DMP sorts the names alphabetically, and selects the first name.
-For example, sdc rather than sdd.
+DMP sorts the names by controller, and selects the smallest controller number.
+For example, c1 rather than c2.
+If multiple paths are seen from the same controller, then DMP uses the path with the smallest target name.
 This behavior make it easier to correlate devices with the underlying storage.